Celebrating excellence in teaching

 This award recognises excellence in teaching.
 It is presented to outstanding members of teaching staff who have demonstrated creative and effective approaches to teaching and learning.

-In 2020 the Mary Tasker Award was presented to Dr Tahiru Liedong, School of Management, in recognition of his outstanding reputation for using innovative, inclusive and engaging teaching methods.
-Find out more about Dr Liedong's teaching initiatives.
+In 2021 the Mary Tasker Award was presented to Dr Sarah Bailey (Department of Pharmacy and Pharmacology).
+Find out more about Dr Bailey's teaching initiatives.

 Leadership in Learning and Teaching Award

 This award recognises exceptional leadership in learning and teaching.
 It is presented to members of staff who have successfully initiated transformational change in learning and teaching practice, learning support, administrative or managerial practices, or have influenced the manner in which colleagues view or approach learning, teaching or students.

 In 2021 the award was presented to Professor Matthew Jones (Department of Chemistry).
 Find out more about Professor Jones' approach to teaching.

 Best Team in Support of Student Learning Award

 This award recognises exceptional and/or innovative team work and collaboration in the delivery of learning and teaching.
 It is presented to a team who have made an exceptional, innovative or transformational contribution to the student experience in learning and teaching.

 In 2021, two teams stood out as having made an exceptional contribution.
 Our winners for 2021 are: Directors of Studies Team in the Department of Computer Science and the Directors of Studies Team in the Department of Education Find out more about how the teams have enhanced the student experience.